fbpx

 History & Heritage

 Explore Fossil Basin and uncover the area’s rich history.
 While it’s known for it’s paleontological past, there’s plenty more history to dig into.
-When visiting the Fossil Basin area, a great place to start is the Fossil Country Frontier Museum.
+When visiting the Fossil Basin area, a great place to start is the Hamsfork Museum.
 The museum features artifacts and information about the area’s past.
 Exhibits include a replica of an underground coal mine, bootlegging stills, fossils and much more.

 Another important part of Fossil Basin history happened in the early 1900s.
 In 1902, the first J.C.
 Penney store opened in Kemmerer, Wyoming.
 The JCPenney Kemmerer Mother Store is still in operation and sells current merchandise.
 It also features a museum portion with historical artifacts, including a pulley system that was used to deliver cash receipts.
 In addition to visiting the original JCPenney store, during the summer months, tours are available at the J.C.
 Penney Homestead, the home of James Cash “J.C.”
 Penney, Jr., who founded JC Penney.
 The J.C.
 Penney Homestead is a National Historic Landmark located just down the block from the ‘Mother Store.’